Table of Contents

 Here you will find the first section of the article concerning Ionizing Radiation and Radioactivity.

 As early as 1905, long before the discovery of nuclear energy, the German physicist Albert Einstein inferred from his theory of relativity that mass and energy are two manifestations of the same phenomenon.
-According to his formula E = m *c², energy of 24 billion kilowatt hours accounts for a mass of 1 kilogramme.
-This massive energy is stored in the nuclei.
+According to his formula E = m*c², energy of 24 billion kilowatt hours accounts for a mass of 1 kilogram.
+This massive energy is stored in atomic nuclei.

 The acquisition of atomic energy is thus nothing more than converting some of the mass within the nuclei into energy.
-This simple logic formed the foundation.
+This simple logic formed the foundation of radiation.

 Evidence of radiation

-Ionisation chambers: The ions created between the two electrodes via impact ionisation are accelerated by potential, and thus enter the inner filament, where a current pulse can then be seen.
+Ionization chambers: The ions created between the two electrodes via impact ionization are accelerated by potential, and thus enter the inner filament where a current pulse can then be seen.
 However, a measurable current pulse only occurs as the result of many incidental alpha particles or correspondingly high radiation.

-The Geiger-Müller counter: The Geiger-Müller counter is an ionisation chamber that operates at very high voltage levels.
+The Geiger-Müller counter: The Geiger-Müller counter is an ionization chamber that operates at very high voltage levels.
 Any incidental particle induces a measurable current pulse.
-The charge carriers created by impact ionisation are so heavily accelerated in the strong electrical field that they release additional charge carriers in a sort of avalanche.
+The charge carriers created by impact ionization are so heavily accelerated in the strong electrical field that they release additional charge carriers in a sort of avalanche.